richMetellus/cmake-tutorials/01_Essentials/A_HelloWorld-Noheaders/README.rst

-            * This is useful to group related project-level variables such as PROJECT_VERSION, PROJECT_NAME and configurations together. this can help with the ouput name of the binary, setting package name.
+            * This is useful to group related project-level variables such as PROJECT_VERSION, PROJECT_NAME and configurations together. this can help with the output name of the binary, setting package name.

+            * make referencing certain variables easier when using multiple projects.

             .. seealso::

                * :ref:`ChatGPT response on the use of cmake project command <chatGPTCMakeQueries>`